makovalab-psu/RecoverY/README.md

 ### Generating k-mer counts with DSK

-The ./dependency folder contains a DSK binary and a script that help generate k-mer counts required for RecoverY.
-Usage is as follows :
+The ./dependency folder contains DSK binaries and a script that helps generate k-mer counts required for RecoverY.
+There are separate binaries for Linux 64 bit and Mac OSX.
+Usage is as follows (example shown below is for a Linux system) :

     cd dependency
-    ./run_dsk.sh <FASTQ_FILE>
+    ./run_dsk_Linux.sh <FASTQ_file> <kmer_size>

-In this case, FASTQ_FILE is r1.fastq.
+In this case, FASTQ_file is r1.fastq and kmer_size is recommended to be 25.
-The kmer_counts table will be generated in
+The kmer_counts table will be generated in :

     ./dependency/dsk_output/kmer_counts_from_dsk